YourFriendHowy/IT_portfolio/Networking/Networking_Basics.md

 ---

 ## Notes
-This note is meant for quick review — basic networking concepts, ports, and commands that tie into A+ fundamentals.
+This note is meant for quick review of basic networking concepts, ports, and commands that tie into A+ fundamentals.
 Any actual configurations, lab builds, or troubleshooting logs go into projects.

----

-## References
-(Add TestOut / Messer sections or labs here)